bnolan/wedding/transport.md

 If you're coming from NZ, we recommend flying to Brisbane on Thursday or Friday morning.
 It's a 3.5 hour flight from Wellington, a bit less from other places, a long way from Europe.

 As our ceremony is later in the afternoon, you could also fly Saturday (the day of th wedding), and arrive early enough not to miss too much.
 You just might be a bit tired!

-It's about a 40min drive from Brisbane airport to Cleveland, where the ferry leaves from.
-You can even take the train, if you're feeling adventurous and have lots of time (90-100min).
-But if a bunch of you are arriving at around the same time, we will organise a shuttle to take you from the airport to the ferry.

 ## Suggested flights from NZ